AllStarLink/ASL3-Manual/docs/adv-topics/multinodesnetwork.md

 on the same network.
 Save the file and restart asterisk with `systemctl restart asterisk`.

 ### Configuring Node 630011
-The other note repeates the same process but in the opposite direction.
+The other node repeats same process but in the opposite direction.
 As root (i.e. sudo -s) edit the file `/etc/asterisk/rpt.conf`.
 Locate the line with the node's own definition.
 For example: